 |If cases come before your courts that are too difficult for you to judge—whether bloodshed, lawsuits or assaults—take them to the place the LORD your God will choose.
 9Go to the Levitical priests and to the judge who is in office at that time.
 Inquire of them and they will give you the verdict.|

-According to ancient Jewish sources the Sanhedrin had a lower court, with 23 members, and a higher court, having 71 members.
+According to ancient Jewish sources, the Sanhedrin had a lower court, with 23 members, and a higher court, with 71 members.
 The head of the higher court was a Nassi.
 In the time of the temple it was occasionally the high priest, and at times it was the king.

 The Sanhedrin was disbanded around 425 CE by the Byzantine Christian Authorities, and never resumed.